ayoubbibo/Assessment/README.md

 8. Persist filter state in the query string.

 I tried to (1.
-Include animated transitions between application state, e.g. when filtering) but when i was faced to some problems during the installation of the former-motion library witch help so much to handle the animated transition between application state but unfortunately I did not had the chance to find a solution.
+Include animated transitions between application state, e.g. when filtering) but when i was faced to some problems during the installation of the framer-motion library witch help so much to handle the animated transition between application state but unfortunately I did not had the chance to find a solution.